-Corequisite(s): One of the following courses: ENGL 1301, ENGL 2311, HIST 1301, HIST 1302, HIST 2327, HIST 2328, PSYC 2301, SOCI 1301, GOVT 2305, GOVT 2306
+Corequisite(s): One of the following courses: ENGL 1301, ENGL 2311, or HUMA 1301

 Integration of critical reading and academic writing skills.
 Successful completion of this intervention if taught at the upper (exit) level fulfills TSI requirements for reading and/or writing. note: For institutions offering one or more levels, this NCBO shall be used for upper (exit) level and may be used for lower level(s).